-Showing Affection is to Touch Another’s Soul
+Showing Affection is Like Touching a Person’s Soul

 Love and affection allow you to establish bonds with your loved ones and everyone else around you.
 It creates positive energy that has countless psychological benefits

-This author also pointed out that there are subtle differences between love and affection, and it’s common courtesy to be close to those who make up the most immediate parts of your life.
+Zick Rubin was the first psychologist to research the idea of love and how it affects personal relationships.
+He also pointed out that there are subtle differences between love and affection.
+It’s simply common courtesy to be affectionate with people in the closest parts of your life.

-Life without affection is an empty glass
+Life without affection is like an empty glass

 Affection is a form of energy that flows between people

 You’ve probably noticed this at some point.
 When you get affection, respect, and care from those around you, it generates a kind of emotional energy that’s good for everyone.